nisarrg/nisarrg/README.md

 I am a Graduate Student at **Dalhousie University** pursuing **Masters of Applied Computer Science**.
 Before that I wored as a **Data Scientist** at [Scaler](https://www.scaler.com/us/academy/)

+You can reach me out by visiting my portfolio at [www.nisargkhacharia.online](https://www.nisargkhacharia.online/)

 🔭 Recently, I worked on building [Asset Atlas - a react based admin dashboard page for tracking finances.](https://github.com/nisarrg/dashboard-app)

 Some of My Projects that I've worked on are: